A Homeowner’s Guide to Planning and Building an ADU in Los Angeles

 Understand Zoning Laws

 Design your ADU with privacy in mind for both the main house and the ADU.
-For instance, placing the ADU’s entrance on a different side of the property from the main house or using landscaping to create visual separation can enhance privacy for both living spaces.
+For instance, placing the ADU’s entrance on a different side of the property or using landscaping to create visual separation can enhance privacy for both living spaces.
+In one of our recent ADU projects in Culver City, we also installed wrought-iron gates and fencing to clearly separate the ADU from the main residence while maintaining an open, cohesive feel across the property.

 Consider Energy Efficiency

 Incorporate energy-efficient features to save on utility costs and increase the value of your ADU.
-For example, installing solar panels, energy-efficient windows, and high-efficiency HVAC systems can reduce long-term operating costs and appeal to eco-conscious renters.
+Installing energy-efficient windows, upgraded insulation, and high-efficiency HVAC systems can reduce long-term operating costs.

 Check Utility Requirements

-Ensure you meet local utilities’ requirements for handling water, power, and sewage.
-For instance, you might need to upgrade your existing electrical panel to accommodate the additional load from the ADU or install a separate water meter.
+Ensure you meet local utilities’ requirements for water, power, and sewage.
+You may need to upgrade your electrical panel, install new service lines, or adjust sewer connections.

 Stay Updated on Laws